What Is Tree Topping?

 Why Tree Topping Is Harmful?

-Unpermitted topping and cutting not only harms trees—it can also result in legal repercussions.
-Just last month (June, 2025), King County filed a lawsuit seeking $7 million in damages after homeowners topped 140 trees on protected public land in Grand Ridge Park.
+Unpermitted tree topping and improper tree pruning don’t just harm trees — they can also lead to serious legal and financial consequences.
+In June 2025, King County filed a lawsuit seeking $7 million in damages after homeowners illegally topped more than 140 trees on protected public land at Grand Ridge Park.
+Cases like this highlight why tree topping is widely discouraged by certified arborists and regulated under local tree codes.

-• 🌞 Sunscald & bark damage: The sudden loss of canopy exposes bark to harsh sunlight, leading to cracking and disease.
+• 🌞 Sunscald and bark damage: Removing large portions of the canopy exposes previously shaded bark to direct sunlight, leading to cracking, tissue damage, and increased susceptibility to disease.

 🌳 Tree Topping vs. Crown Reduction: What’s the Difference?